Boavizta/boaviztapi/CONTRIBUTING.md

  * [ ] Is my feature or bug fix unit tested?
  * [ ] Does each of my commits represent an atomic functionality or bug fix?
  * [ ] Is my feature or bug fix related to an issue?
- * [ ] Does my code work with the minimum Python version?
-You can run `make test-compat-min` to check this
+ * [ ] Is my code compatible with the minimum Python version?
+You can run `make test-compat-min` to check
+ * [ ] Is my code compatible with the maximum Python version?
+You can run `make test-compat-max` to check